 So instead of trying to build something large, I started to research what sorts of structures could be built without asking for "permission" from any outside authority.
 The resulting Wagon Stations are tiny; 5'x7' each --the size of tent, with hard exterior shell.
 They provide a small shelter for sleeping and storing a few basic possessions, and they are totally portable, so they can be carried to almost any location.
 The name Wagon Station is a nod to both covered wagons and the station wagon (since that was the smallest comfortable place that I could imagine sleeping in.)

 I first started prototyping the design for the Wagon Stations in 2002.
 The first 12 units were scattered across various parcels at A-Z West, but later we moved them into the wash and created the "encampment".
 There have been two "generations" of Wagon Stations to date.
-The first generation were mostly used by my close friends and frequent collaborators --I gave each of them a Wagon Station that they could leave their camping supplies and stay in the same unit each time they came out.
+The first generation were mostly used by my close friends and frequent collaborators — I gave each of them a Wagon Station where they could leave their camping supplies and stay in the same unit each time they came out to visit.
 They were also invited to customize them, since my works of the 1990s were often fabricated along the lines of mass produced objects and then offered up to "owner-users" for customization.

 When the containers functioned as my studio we would store materials and completed artworks in the left container, the middle container contained my office and an area for working with textiles, and the right container had the woodshop.
 There wasn't much room inside the containers, so we mostly worked outside on the patio, which was of course extremely hot in the summer and cold in the winter.
 It was rare that we were able to put in a full eight-hour day, and when we had a lot of works waiting to ship out to a show they would have to be stored on racks outside on the patio.
 Trying to protect fragile artworks from the fierce windstorms, rain, hail and even snow, was always an incredibly nerve-wracking undertaking.
 (I was so happy when we finally built the new large studio)

-Now the shipping container compound contains several well-organized storage for different parts of A-Z West, the middle container has two small apartments for our work-trade residents, and the right container contains a chicken coop with pigeons and bantam chickens (a bit of nostalgia for back in the 1990s when I first started making art and my work was breeding bantams) The courtyard is also my personal garden area and is fertilized with the compost generated by the encampment.\
+Now the shipping container compound contains several well-organized storage for different parts of A-Z West, the middle container has two small apartments for our work-trade residents, and the right container houses a chicken coop with pigeons and bantam chickens (a bit of nostalgia for back in the 1990s when I first started making art and my work was breeding bantams).
+The courtyard is also my personal garden area and is fertilized with the compost generated by the encampment.

-Some of the animals at A-Z West include dogs: Maggie Peppercorn, Mona Winona, and Owlette -- two cats: Mood Cloud and Stripy Tiger Wolf - a large adult tortoise and two baby tortoises, as well as a bunch of bantam chickens and four rescue pigeons.
-Another project that we completed this past year is a fenced "native habitat" for a small group of rescue tortoises.\
+Some of the animals at A-Z West include dogs: Maggie Peppercorn, Mona Winona, and Owlette — two cats: Mood Cloud and Raven — a large adult tortoise and four younger tortoises, as well as a bunch of bantam chickens and four rescue pigeons.
+Another project that we completed recently is a fenced "native habitat" for a small group of rescue tortoises.

 The new studio is now the site of production for my own practice; in addition we use the office to administer High Desert Test Sites (more about that later).
-While most of the studio is dedicated to my own personal practice -- the looms in the weaving studio re also made available to local and visiting weavers who comprise our intimate weaving community.
+While most of the studio is dedicated to my own personal practice — the looms in the weaving studio are also made available to local and visiting weavers who comprise our intimate weaving community.